 - Cover it up.
-There exist various concealers, tinted moisturizers, and foundations that can make the skin look more uniform while also protecting and nourishing the skin.
+Various concealers, tinted moisturizers, and foundations can make the skin look more uniform while protecting and nourishing the skin.

 - Take specific supplements that have scientifically proven to slow down aging and that can also reduce wrinkles.
 These are supplements like: alpha ketoglutarate, glucosamine, glycine, and oral hyaluronic acid containing acetyl-glucosamine.
 NOVOS Core contains all these supplements.

 Additional Tips to Improve Facial Uniformity: